Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: Abstract

 \section{Abstract}

-The object of this article is to study some aspects of the quantum geometric Langlands program in the language of vertex algebras.
+We study the structure and the representation theory of a certain class of vertex algebras.
+Our study was partly motivated by the quantum geometric Langlands program and we explain what some of our results mean in this framework.

-We investigate the representation theory of the vertex algebra of chiral differential operators on a reductive group $\cdo$ for generic levels.
-For instance we show that the geometric Satake equivalence degenerates.
-Then, we study the representation theory of the equivariant affine $\mathcal{W}$-algebra $\ewalg$, defined by Arakawa as the principal quantum Hamiltonian reduction of $\cdo$.
+We begin our investigation with the vertex algebra of chiral differential operators on a reductive group $\cdo$ for generic levels.
+In particular, we prove that its vertex algebraic structure is essentially unique.
+We also study its representation theory and show that the geometric Satake equivalence degenerates.
+The latter leads us to formulate a vertex-algebraic version of the fundamental local equivalence of Gaitsgory and Lurie.
+In turn, this brings us to study the representation theory of the principal equivariant affine $\mathcal{W}$-algebra $\ewalg$, defined by Arakawa as the principal quantum Hamiltonian reduction of $\cdo$.
 We construct a family of simple modules for $\ewalg$ whose combinatorics matches that of the representation theory of the Langlands dual group.
-To put this construction in perspective we propose a vertex-algebraic formulation of the fundamental local equivalence of Gaitsgory and Lurie.
-Finally, we give a proof when the group is an algebraic torus or is simple adjoint of classical simply laced type.
+Finally, we establish the fundamental local equivalence when the group is an algebraic torus or is simple adjoint of classical simply laced type.